itumanen/art_gallery/README.txt

 s: start, reinitialize the gallery.
 Expected: clicking points in the window designates vertices
 	for the gallery; the points are saved in the global vector.
 e: end, signal that the last vertex has been clicked.
+	This will draw the edge between the first and last vertices of the gallery.
-g: guard, can only be used after 'e', can be used to update position of the guard.
+g: guard, can only be used once 'e' has been entered.
+User can click on a new position of the
+	guard after entering 'g' every time.
+v: calculate visible area of the guard "manually." // TODO

 DATA STRUCTURES: